wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 export class AppModule {}
 ```

 We will use the service, SugarLevelService to enable our components to communicate with our REST API.
-Also, i''s important to note that Angular HttpClient uses RxJS observables instead of promises, so the sooner we learn RxJS the better. `SugarLevelService` is registered in the `AppModule`, as a singleton service and is available everywhere across our app.
+Also, it's important to note that Angular HttpClient uses RxJS observables instead of promises, so the sooner we learn RxJS the better. `SugarLevelService` is registered in the `AppModule`, as a singleton service and is available everywhere across our app.

 ## Create an Okta Application

 Dealing with user authentication in web apps is a massive pain for every developer.
 This is where Okta shines: it helps you secure your web applications with minimal effort.
-To get started, yo''ll need to create an OpenID Connect application in Okta.
+To get started, you'll need to create an OpenID Connect application in Okta.
 Sign up for a forever-free developer account (or log in if you already have one).

 {% img blog/aspnet-framework-angular-crud/OktaSignup.png alt:"Okta Signup Page" width:"800" %}{: .center-image }

-Once yo''ve logged in and landed on the dashboard page, copy down the Org URL pictured below.
+Once you've logged in and landed on the dashboard page, copy down the Org URL pictured below.
 You will need this later.

 {% img blog/aspnet-framework-angular-crud/OktaDashboardOrgUrl.png alt:"Okta dashboard with org url highlighted." width:"800" %}{: .center-image }